 - Buy a target-date or lifecycle fund that automatically adjusts as your child grows

-- Consult a financial advisor, one who works at your brokerage or an independent one
+- Consult a financial advisor, either one who works at your brokerage or an independent one

 If you begin your kid’s Roth IRA with a small amount, like $500, you may need to wait to buy certain funds.
-Some mutual funds have a $2,500 minimum, said John Boroff, director retirement product management at Boston-based Fidelity Investments.
+Some mutual funds have a $2,500 minimum, according to Boroff.

 Remember, the big benefit of a Roth IRA is that whatever money account holders earn from their investments won’t be taxed when they withdraw it.
 That benefit is subject to one restriction, however: The money must be held in the account for at least five years to get the full tax benefit.

-After the child who owns the account is 18 (or 21 in some states), you can take steps with your brokerage to shift the account into his or her control.
-As long as the account has been open for five years, he or she will have options for how to use the money.
+After the child who owns the account is 18 (or 21 in some states), you can take steps with your brokerage to shift the account into your son’s or daughter’s control.
+As long as the account has been open for five years, they will have options for how to use the money.

 - For education expenses.
 The owner can withdraw money for college, but they will pay taxes on the earnings.
-However, there is no 10% early withdrawal penalty if the money is used for qualified education expenses (tuition, fees, books, supplies, equipment and most room and board charges).
+However, there is no 10 percent early withdrawal penalty if the money is used for qualified education expenses (tuition, fees, books, supplies, equipment and most room and board charges).

 - For emergencies.
 The owner of a Roth IRA can withdraw money in an emergency.
-But the withdrawal will be subject to taxes on the earnings, plus a 10% early withdrawal fee.
+But the withdrawal will be subject to taxes on the earnings, plus a 10 percent early withdrawal fee.

 It’s hard for some kids to save money that they have earned when they would rather be spending it on games, movies or clothes.
-Some parents make contributions to their daughter’s Roth IRA as a reward or match for the money earned in a summer job or over the year, says Boroff.
+Some parents make contributions to their child’s Roth IRA as a reward or match for the money earned in a summer job or over the year.

-A Roth IRA for Kids offers a chance to reinforce the value of earning money, and show kids that you value saving for the future.
+A Roth IRA for kids offers a chance to reinforce the value of earning money and to show kids that you value saving for the future.
 “It’s really about teaching them about saving for the long haul,” Boroff says.